AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-node-setup.md

 ### Core setup & node launch

-The core setup is for installing Zeuz Node and some core automation components.
+The core setup is for installing ZeuZ Node and some core automation components.
 The core setup is the same for all platforms and is less likely to fail.
 The following is a non-exhaustive list of components that are installed: